 In the matter of File No. M , Permit or Amendment Application.

-Name of Operator/Applicant:
+Name of Operat or/Applicant:

 Site Name:

-\\\\ I hereby withdraw as a party to this matter.
+I hereby withdraw as a party to this matte er.

-\\\\\ I hereby withdraw as a party to this matter and, if the Board holds a hearing, I wish to address the Board at the formal hearing, if held, as a non-party.
+hereby withdraw as a party to this matter wish to address the Board at the formal h

-(Please note that if all objecting parties withdraw prior to the date set for the Board's consideration of the application, the application may be approved by the Office without the Board holding a hearing.
-In that event, there will be no opportunity to address the Board on any issues related to the application.
-Also, the Board is not obligated to consider any issues raised by a person or an entity that has withdrawn as a party.)
+consideration of Board holding a issues related to f the application, the application may hearing.
+In that event, there will be no prior to the date set for the Board's be approved by the Office without the opportunity to address the Board on any obligated to consider any issues raised by

-Regardless of a party status, the Division thoughtfully considers each issue submitted in writing to the Division and provides a response to those issues within its jurisdiction in the Division's "Rationale for Recommendation."
-The Rationale is available to any person by contacting the Division.
-For persons who do not wish to become a party or who withdraw as a party in this matter, please contact the Division for information on application status.
+to the Division "Rationale for I Division.
+For po and provides a response to those issue Recommendation."
+The Rationale is a considers each issue submitted in writing s within its jurisdiction in the Division's vailable to any person by contacting the party or who withdraw as a party in this oplication status.

-Printed Name () Home Phone #
+Printed Name ( ) Home Phone #

-Address () Work Phone #
+Address ( ) Work Phone #

-City, State Zip Code () FAX #
+City, State Zip Code ( ) FAX #

 E-Mail Address Date

 Signature

-Understanding Mining Regulations in Colorado: A Guide for the Public https://drms.colorado.gov/
+Understanding Mining Regulations in Colorado: A Guide for the Public